-Medications must be stored strictly in accordance with product instructions (paying particular note to temperature) and in the whole original container in which dispensed.
-In recognition of the fact that the school may not always receive ongoing top ups of the medication in the correct original containers, the school should keep a photocopy/scanned record of the original container in which the medication was acquired by the parent.
+Medications must be stored strictly in accordance with product instructions and in the whole original container in which dispensed.
+In recognition of the fact that the school may not always receive ongoing top ups of the medication in the correct original containers, the school may agree to keep a photocopy/scanned record of the original container in which the medication was acquired by the parent.
 Parents supply thermal carry packs to maintain safe temperature storage and for ease of transport on excursions.